The Beyonder's Prophecy - Cover

 Jalen stepped forward, taking it all in with a professional eye, nodding slightly.

-“So, what do you all do here?”
-Jalen asked.
+“So, what do you all do here?” he asked.

-Kristen swallowed trying to stay focused.
-“We’re a nonprofit dedicated to providing low-cost medical supplies and facilitating low-cost healthcare for low-income residents and underserved areas in Georgia.”
+“We’re a nonprofit dedicated to providing low-cost medical supplies and facilitating low-cost healthcare for low-income residents and underserved areas in Georgia,” she recited as if reading right from their website.

 Jalen nodded.
 “That’s awesome.
 I really love it when I can potentially help an organization make a difference.”